 How you can join in the FoodbankAdvent campaign

-This post is updated for 2018
+This post was updated for 2018

 Many of us love the Xmas advent calendar, especially those with children who get a chocolate each day don’t we?
 (And just where did those advent calendars go that just had the picture??)
 But many families are sleeping in bed and breakfast (that’s a just a term by the way, there is no breakfast).
 The breadwinner has simply lost their job or fallen sick and/or most have fallen foul of the failure known as the benefits system and the chaos that Iain Duncan Smith started.
 And let’s not forget he resided over it for some time before completely messing up the Universal Credit system for someone else to take the blame!
 But hey that’s just my opinion!
 Many of these families are local to YOU and their children go to YOUR children’s school.
 That is if you don’t already have use of it yourself as the numbers of users are growing out of control.